johowardmcc/Howard_McCombe_et_al_CurrBiol_2023/README.md

 Scripts for assembly, genotyping and analyses described in Howard-McCombe et al. 2023 (https://www.cell.com/current-biology/fulltext/S0960-9822(23)01424-0)

 Note: The dataset for this study was produced as part of a wider collaboration (see also: Jamieson et al. 2023 - https://www.cell.com/current-biology/fulltext/S0960-9822(23)01073-4).
-As such, data for the following samples are available under the NCBI BioSample accessions provide:
+As such, data for the following samples are available under the NCBI BioSample accessions:

   * FBI4 - SAMEA112127400
   * FLI3 - SAMN20192906